Gentoo Media: 2024-present: Formation of Gentoo Media

 In September 2024, GiG Media was officially rebranded as Gentoo Media, following its spin-off from GiG Platform & Sportsbook.

 In 2023 and 2024, Gentoo Media acquired several iGaming-related websites and businesses, including AskGamblers, KaFeRocks, Time2Play, Casinomeister and Titan Inc.

 In the fourth quarter of 2024, Gentoo Media reported €35.9 million in revenue, reflecting a 38% increase compared to the same quarter in 2023.

 On January 30, 2025, Gentoo Media announced plans to delist from Euronext Oslo Børs while maintaining its listing on Nasdaq Stockholm.
 The company cited a shift in investor focus from Norway to Sweden and limited trading liquidity on the Oslo exchange as key reasons for the decision.
 The delisting remains subject to shareholder approval at a special meeting in March 2025, followed by regulatory approval from Euronext Oslo Børs.
 If approved, the delisting is expected to take effect by the end of the second quarter of 2025.

+In February 2026, it was reported that Atlas SEO, a subsidiary of Gentoo Media, would be closing its Norwich office with over 50 employees at risk of redundancy.
+Gentoo had purchased the company for a reported £2.71m less than two years previously.